 - o.
-Include street trees in all new developments and use them to mark reference points and as feature elements of the street.

-Trees should also be present in any public open space, green or play area to generate environmental and wildlife benefits. - p.
+Where appropriate and practicable, include street trees in all new developments and use them to mark reference points and as feature elements of the street.
+Trees should also be incorporated into any public open spaces or green areas to generate environmental and wildlife benefits. - p.
 Prioritise climate resilient species, including native and non-native species that support wildlife in new planting.